 Sydney Safety Training conducts breathing apparatus training for staff in the workplace who may be exposed to atmospheric hazards.
-These respiratory hazards may occur due to atmospheric contaminents or oxygen deficiency.
+These respiratory hazards may occur due to atmospheric contaminants or oxygen deficiency.
 The main concern with this type of hazard is that it may be invisible, it may have no odour or taste giving warning of its presence, or it could attack the sense of smell giving the false sense of security that it has left the environment.
-Courses are conducted on a Thursday from 8am – 12md, once per month, see dates above.
+Courses are conducted on a Thursday from 12md – 3:30pm.

 The types of breathing equipment covered in this course to address the above hazards are:

 - Filtration – filters and canister type filter respirators

 - Compressed Air Escape Equipment – designed for short duration escape

 - Self Contained Breathing Apparatus (SCBA) – compressed air supplied breathing apparatus worn by the user

 - Airline Systems – compressed air supplied equipment usually used for long duration work via an air line

 - Rebreather – this is a recycled system that eliminates CO2 and adds back O2 designed for long escape

 The practical training in this course is centred around the use of SCBA.
 At the end of the training all participants will be able to:

 - Be capable of explaining the basic principles of breathing apparatus operation